TrevorJulga/Stat-172-Final-Project/README.md

 The tested model was applied to the ACS data to predict food insecurity at the county level.

 #### Variable Selection:
-Our selected predictor for food insecurity are:
+Our selected predictor for food insecurity is:

 FSWROUTY - Worry that food would run out before being able to afform more (during the past year).